loverajoel/jstips/_posts/en/2016-03-11-make-easy-loop-on-array.md

 categories:
     - fr
 ---
-We often need to build loop, all the conditions can be huge:
+We often need to build a loop, else the condition list would be huge.

 ```js